deephealthproject/eddl/README.md

 ## Key Differences from `main`

-This branch makes several changes from `main` branch to address specific challenges and constraints from the [REBECCA-Chip Project](https://www.rebecca-chip.eu/).
+This branch makes several changes from the `develop_rebecca` branch, specific for the [REBECCA-Chip Project](https://www.rebecca-chip.eu/).
+This new sub-branch addresses specific challenges and constraints from the [EdgeAI-Trust](https://www.edgeai-trust.eu/project/).
 The key enhancements are:

 - **Dependency Installation:** Some dependencies are not bundled with the EDDL installation and must be installed separately.